angadisarvesh7/ETG-Skill_India_Internship-IMS/README.md

 The Inventory is updated everytime the a billing or a change is made to the inventory by admin.

-A record of every sale is maintained in the Sales.txt file.
+A record of every sale is maintained in the Sales.json file.